serpwow/google-search-results-nodejs/README.md

     console.log(error);
   });

-// retrieve the Google search results as HTML serpwow.csv(params)
+// retrieve the Google search results as CSV serpwow.csv(params)
   .then(result => {
     // print the result CSV string